Know the Law

 Counties and cities may have further restrictions so remember to check in with them before heading out on the water.

 Navigating on Washington Waters

 Safe navigation is the responsibility of all boaters.
 Even though no vessel will have absolute right-of-way over other boats, there are rules that every operator should know and follow.
-To avoid collisions on the water, boaters should follow there basic rules: (1) Practice good seamanship; (2) maintain a safe speed and distance; and (3) keep a sharp lookout.
-Learn more specifics related to safe navigation by reading the online comprehensive boating handbook Adventures in Boating Washington Handbook, or request a printed copy.
+To avoid collisions on the water, boaters should follow three basic rules: (1) Practice good seamanship; (2) maintain a safe speed and distance; and (3) keep a sharp lookout.
+Learn more specifics related to safe navigation by reading the online comprehensive boating handbook Adventures in Boating Washington Handbook.
 Another excellent resource is the U.S. Coast Guard's Navigation Center.

 Spilling oil or a hazardous substance to state waters is illegal.
 Polluters can be fined up to $10,000 per violation or $100,000 for each day the oil poses a risk to the environment, or even more if the spill was intentional.
 Visit www.ecy.wa.gov/CleanGreenBoating at Washington Department of Ecology’s Web site to learn more.